Research

 CORRUPTION PERCEPTION & ANTI-CORRUPTION MESSAGES

 How is corruption perceived in Bulgaria?
 Who has to be the sender of anti-corruption messages for the electorate to believe in government efforts?
 And who reports corruption to the authorities?
 In cooperation with the Basel Institute on Governance, we analyze corruption perception in Bulgaria.
-The first survey was fielded in February 2023.
+The first survey was fielded in February 2023, the second one in February 2024.
 The survey results and descriptive analyses have been published in the working paper series by the Basel Institute on Governance.

 Publications: